ska-sa/spead2/doc/introduction.rst

 .. _pcap: http://www.tcpdump.org/

 If you are installing spead2 from a git checkout, it is first necessary to run ``./bootstrap.sh`` to prepare the configure script and related files.
+This requires a Python installation with trollius-fixers, pycparser and jinja2 installed.
 When building from a packaged download this is not required.

 High-performance usage requires larger buffer sizes than Linux allows by default.
 The following commands will increase the permitted buffer sizes on